Halley Fritze

 library tskit under the mentorship of

-Peter Ralph, as well as experience as a statistician for the
+and I have experience as a statistician for the

 Stanford Genome Technology Center under the mentorship of